J&J 4Q sales rise despite pandemic, but charges cut profits

 Total revenue for the quarter totaled $22.48 billion, up 8.3% from $20.75 billion.
 Analysts had expected $21.62 billion.

-The New Brunswick, New Jersey, company said that the effects of the COVID-19 pandemic reduced sales for its prescription medicines and consumer health products, except for increased demand for oral care products.
+The New Brunswick, New Jersey, company said that the effects of the COVID-19 pandemic reduced sales for its prescription medicines and consumer health products, except for increased demand for oral care products such as Listerine.
+Despite a major revamp of its iconic baby care product line, sales in that segment fell 3%, to $407 million.

+The pandemic, and the associated deferral of many medical procedures, also hurt the medical devices business, reducing sales of surgery, vision care and orthopedics products.
+J&J noted that the segment's full-year results reflect market recovery in the second half of last year, potentially a good sign for other device makers.

 Prescription drug sales jumped 16.3%, to $12.27 billion, led by immune disorder drugs to Stelara and cancer drugs Darzelex, Imbruvica and Erleada.

-Note: This story has been corrected to show that the CEO is Alex Gorsky, not Gorski.